ZahrielIsmail/ParallelProcessingAWS/README.md

 ```
 sudo systemctl restart condor
 ```
-Furthermore, the 'CONDOR_HOST' was set to the Central Manager's hostname to ensure proper identification within the cluster network.
+Furthermore, the NFS is set in HTCondor for shared file access across different nodes in the distributed computing environment.

 The NFS configuration on the Central Manager is stated below: